 Let me tell you a story about a bar…

-Three months ago, I was getting married at the Wos*.
-I did so with the blessings of the generous owner, under the amused eyes of my former colleagues and now friends.
-I, former employee and barmaid, was marrying the former manager.
+Three months ago, I was getting married at the Wos.
+I did so with the blessings, the presence and the generosity of the owner and now friend, along with my amused former colleagues.
+I, ex-barmaid, was marrying the former manager.

 I can say without a doubt that this bar holds a special place in my heart and memories.
 Aside from being where I celebrated my wedding day, it has been the main character of some of the most memorable months of my life.
 And so far it has kept being a part of my life, even and perhaps most obviously during this American road trip.